 People with darker skin, hair, and eyes who have been exposed to UV rays without protection

-People with suppressed immune systems (due to chemotherapy, AIDS, organ transplant, or other causes)
+People with suppressed immune systems (due to chemotherapy, AIDS, organ transplant,

 People with rare conditions that make the skin very sensitive to UV rays, such as

 Often, a person will have more than one actinic keratosis lesion.
 Actinic keratoses

-How actinic keratosis is diagnosed
+How is actinic keratosis diagnosed?

-How actinic keratosis is treated
+How is actinic keratosis treated?

 Treatment for an actinic keratosis may include:

 Most actinic keratoses can be treated and cured.
 In rare cases they may come back.